matthewsides/Networking/README.md

 Local workstation architecture e.g. memory, processor, I/O devices - include a small section on the system bus and how this works (in simple terms CPI->Memory->IO->Data->Control)

-The system bus is a pathway composed of cables and connectors used to carry data between a computer microprocessor and the main memory.
+The system bus is a pathway composed of cables and connectors used to carry data between a computer microprocessor and the main memory  and, in some systems, with the level 2 (L2) cache. .
+The system bus works by combining the functions of three main buses: the data, address and control buses.
+Each of the three buses have there own retrospective characteristics and responsibilities.

  • Data: Data is digital pieces of information with a purpose, transferred between peripherals, memory and the processor.